wadpac/GGIR/docs/reference/GGIR.md

 config.csv file will be sufficient.
 Further, the config.csv file contribute to the reproducibility of your data analysis.

-Note: When combining a configuration file with explicitely provided argument values, the explicitely provided argument values will overrule the argument values in the configuration file.
-If a parameter is neither provided via the configuration file nor as input then GGIR uses its default paramter values which can be inspected with command `print(load_params())`, and if you are specifically interested in a certain subgroup of parameters, e.g., physical activity, then you can do `print(load_params()$params_phyact)`.
+Note: When combining a configuration file with explicitly provided argument values, the explicitly provided argument values will overrule the argument values in the configuration file.
+If a parameter is neither provided via the configuration file nor as input then GGIR uses its default parameter values which can be inspected with command `print(load_params())`, and if you are specifically interested in a certain subgroup of parameters, e.g., physical activity, then you can do `print(load_params()$params_phyact)`.
 These defaults are part of the